Nostalgia And Flavor: Saturday Dumpling Club Takes Off In Minneapolis

 Now, the thing that he shied away from has now become a booming business.

-“It just feels good that a little bit of my childhood is living on in Minneapolis,” he said.MORE NEWS: New Financial Literacy App Aims To Close Racial Wealth Gap
+“It just feels good that a little bit of my childhood is living on in Minneapolis,” he said.MORE NEWS: Investigators ID Person Whose Body Parts Were Found In NE Mpls.
+As Adam Richard Johnson

 Peter takes orders every Wednesday on the Saturday Dumpling Club website.
 Pickup is at rotating locations.
 He says he’s looking for a more permanent location.